-Installation Voter Assistance Office: The installation voter assistance office shall mail the completed FPCA for the applicant within five calendar days to the appropriate local election office.
+Installation Voter Assistance Office: The Installation Voter Assistance Office must mail the completed FPCA for the applicant within five calendar days to the appropriate local election office.
 If the applicant's State allows the FPCA to be submitted via email or fax, installation voter assistance office personnel may email or fax the signed FPCA to the correct local election official.